-This Dutch Oven Sourdough Sweet Potato Crunch Bread is my latest creation for Fall and Holiday dinner tables.
+This Dutch Oven Sourdough Sweet Potato Crunch Bread is ideal for Fall and Holiday dinner tables.
 It has the traditional ingredients found in Sweet Potato Crunch, a favorite Holiday dish, but also features flavors and textures you’ll only experience in the bread form.
-It has become my “go to” bread this Fall.
+It has become one of my “goto” breads.

 This bread tastes as the name suggests.
 It’s chewy on the outside and full of flavor on the inside.